toiq/obsidian-sidebar-expand-on-hover/README.md

 - Expand sidebar when mouse hovers over to the left side ribbon
 - Collapse sidebar otherwise

-**Warning:** This plugin is currently in alpha and may contain bugs that can result in unexpected behavior.
+**WARNING:** This plugin is currently in alpha and may contain bugs that can result in unexpected behavior.

+### TODO:

+- [x] Basic Functionality
+- [ ] Transition animation
+- [ ] Option to enable disable sidebar animation

 ### How to Install (Manual):

+- Locate your Obsidian vault.
+(It's where you keep your notes)
 - Run the following code in terminal:
   ```bash
   $ cd <vault>/.obsidian/plugins/